Fuxino/simple_backup/README.md

 For this to work, rsync must be installed on the server too.

 ### Server authentication
 Right now only authentication using SSH key works.
+The best way to handle the authentication is to have an ssh agent running on your system, otherwise if a passphrase is necessary to unlock the ssh key, it will be necessary to enter it more than once.
-If an ssh-agent is running on your system, available ssh keys will be used automatically.
-Otherwise, it's possible to specify the key location with --keyfile or in the configuration file.
-Note that if no ssh agent is running, it might be necessary to unlock the private key more than once.
+If needed, it's possible to specify the ssh key location with the --keyfile argument or in the configuration file.

-To be able to connect to the user authentication agent when running simple_backup with sudo, use:
+To be able to connect to the user's ssh agent when running simple_backup with sudo, make sure to preserve the SSH_AUTH_SOCK environment variable.
+For example:

 ```bash
 sudo --preserve-env=SSH_AUTH_SOCK -s simple_backup [options]
 ```

+or by editing the sudoers file.